 You can also use poolfloc to collect all the particles at the bottom of your pool then vacuum up the pool to remove the particles, the choice is yours.

-Ammonia is caused by bacteria that finds it way in your pool due to low FC levels.
+Ammonia is caused by bacteria that find their way into your pool due to low FC levels.
 Ammonia feeds on Cyanuric acid and that is why your Cyanuric acid level will be 0ppm or near zero.

 4. Young Algae

-Early stages of algae is indicated by cloudy pool that of course lacks chlorine to sanitize water and kill bacteria causing algae.
+The early stages of algae are indicated by a cloudy pool that of course lacks chlorine to sanitize water and kill bacteria causing algae.

 To test if you have algae starting up, shock your swimming pool in the evening and take free chlorine reading the following morning: If your FC level reduces by more than 1ppm the following morning, you have algae and should start treatment for algae.

 A poor filtration system is one of the major causes of cloudy water.
 Ensure that your filter is working as required by backwashing your pool filter regularly when the pressure gauge rises abnormally.